zulip/zulip/help/setting-up-zulip-for-a-class.md

 For more details about channel settings, see [Create a channel](/help/create-a-channel#channel-options).

-### Tips for creating streams
+### Tips for creating channels

-For most classes, the following streams are recommended:
+For most classes, the following channels are recommended:

 - **#announcements**: For general announcements about the class.
 When creating this channel, [restrict posting